Assistance League®of Pomona Valley

 (click to learn more)

 Volunteers purchase and organize new clothing in a “store-like” setting so children can select multiple outfits appropriate for school.
-Each student also receives a new book of their choice.
+Each student also receives up to 5 new books of their choice.

 - Clothing includes jeans & jackets to undergarments